Logo: Bauhaus-University Weimar

 Important: Please submit a current language certificate with your application documents which shows that you will reach the required language level by the time of your matriculation at the latest.

-Please apply up to and including 31 March of the year via our online applicant portal with the following details and documents:
+Please apply up to and including 31 March of the year via our Bauhaus.CampusPortal with the following details and documents:

-• A work schedule and time plan that indicates that the project can be completed within three years.
+• Work plan and timetable that shows that the project can be expected to be completed within four years;

-• Documentation of previous artistic or design works (portfolio), and if available, exhibition catalogues, list of exhibitions and public presentations, press reports, etc.
+• Documentation of a selection (portfolio) of previous artistic or creative work and, if applicable, exhibition catalogues, a list of exhibitions and public presentations, press and project reports;

 • optional: A short cover letter explaining the motivation to apply to the Ph.D. programme of the Faculty of Art and Design at the Bauhaus-Universität Weimar can optionally be attached.